MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DeliveryAgentConnector.md

 ```

 ### -SourceTransportServers
-!!!
-Exchange Server 2010

-The SourceTransportServers parameter specifies the list of Hub Transport servers that host this connector.
-You can specify more than one Hub Transport server by separating their names with commas.

-By default, only the local server on which the command is executed is added to this parameter.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The SourceTransportServers parameter specifies the list of Mailbox servers that host this connector.
 You can specify more than one server by separating their names with commas.

 By default, only the local server on which the command is executed is added to this parameter.

 ```yaml
 Type: MultiValuedProperty